AndersDeath/diary2/000-current.md

 # 28 May - Dienstag - Berlin - 614 Tag der Einwanderung - Hot Rainy

 Good news from DR SMILE.
-They asked me to prepare additional
+They asked me to prepare additional documents and it looks like that I will have